anuragbantu/DL-Assignment-1/README.md

 ### 6. Recommendations for MNIST dataset
 We select 3 of the best performing and varied models to perform classification on another dataset which is the MNIST (Not Fashion MNIST) dataset.
 We analyze the performance of these models on this dataset.

+Github link:

-For detailed analysis of the performance of the models, refer to the wandb report: https://wandb.ai/ma24m003-iit-madras/neural-network-hyperparam-tuning/reports/Anurag-Bantu-s-DA6401-Assignment-1--VmlldzoxMTc3OTExMQ
+For detailed analysis of the performance of the models, refer to the wandb report: [https://wandb.ai/ma24m003-iit-madras/neural-network-hyperparam-tuning/reports/Anurag-Bantu-s-DA6401-Assignment-1--VmlldzoxMTc3OTExMQ](https://api.wandb.ai/links/ma24m003-iit-madras/oa7hy02j)